TheStanHo/GatewayAPILearning/README.md

 ## 📄 License

+This project is licensed under the MIT License.
+See the [LICENSE](./LICENSE) file for details.

+### Content Attribution

-This project is for educational purposes.
-Examples and documentation are provided as-is.
+This project is an educational resource that references:
+- **Gateway API Official Documentation** (Apache License 2.0) - https://gateway-api.sigs.k8s.io/
+- **NGINX Gateway Fabric Documentation** - https://docs.nginx.com/nginx-gateway-fabric/

+All content is original educational material, properly attributed, and created for educational purposes.
+See [ATTRIBUTION.md](./website/ATTRIBUTION.md) for full details.

 ## 🎯 Next Steps